The following are frequently asked questions about the RADx® MARS program and HL7v2.

 Who is responsible for keeping track of what states accept OTC test results?

-The hubs are responsible for keeping track of state preferences.
-Reporting systems may report all available results to the hub.
-The hub will relay the test results to states based on state preferences.
+CDC keeps track of state preferences and makes this information available to the hubs.
+The hubs will relay the test results to states based on their preferences.

 Is county FIPS used for routing to jurisdictions?